-International IDEA produces publications in six official formats:
+International IDEA produces publications in several official formats, including:

 - 1. Handbooks.
 The International IDEA Handbook Series seeks to present comparative analysis, information and insights on a range of democratic institutions and processes. - 2.
-Country and regional reports.
+Reports.
 This publication type covers a range of reports on specific countries or regions. - 3.
-Overviews.
-Includes overviews of International IDEA Databases, summaries of regional publications and translations of longer documents. - 4.
 Policy Papers.
-Analytical publications highlighting key recommendations derived from either a major International IDEA publication or a series of workshops or consultations. - 5.
-Discussion Papers.
-Relatively informal documents about a particular topic, often produced for an event or activity. - 6.
+Analytical publications highlighting key recommendations derived from either a major International IDEA publication or a series of workshops or consultations. - 4.
 Policy Briefs.
 General overviews of a policy or topic that can be understood at a glance.

-For shorter items that do not amount to complete sentences, and for the next logical level below, use a lettered list within the body text, startign with (a), (b), (c) and so on.
+For shorter items that do not amount to complete sentences, and for the next logical level below, use a lettered list within the body text, starting with (a), (b), (c) and so on.
 Use lower-case first letters for the first word in each item, a semi-colon after each item, and a semi-colon plus 'and' after the penultimate item.

-International IDEA uses several types of lists in its publictaions, including (a) numbered lists (for complete sentences); (b) lettered lists such as this one (for shorter items that do not amount to complete sentences); and (c) bullet lists, which should only be used sparingly, and for emphasis.
+International IDEA uses several types of lists in its publications, including (a) numbered lists (for complete sentences); (b) lettered lists such as this one (for shorter items that do not amount to complete sentences); and (c) bullet lists, which should only be used sparingly, and for emphasis.

 Use bullet list sparingly, and indent, where you have a short list of items and want emphasis.
 As with shorter items that do not amount to complete sentences, a semi-colon after each item, and a semi-colon plus 'and' after the penultimate item.
-If a new sentence follows, insert a full stop at the end of the list.

-A mandatory referendum must be held (article 140 § 1 FC)
+If a new sentence follows, insert a full point (full stop) at the end of the list.
+A mandatory referendum must be held (article 140 § 1 FC):

-- in the event of a total or partical revision of the federal constitution; - to join a collective security organization or a supranational community; or - to introduce urgent federal legislation without the required constitutional basis and which will be in force for longer than a year.
+- in the event of a total or partial revision of the federal constitution; - to join a collective security organization or a supranational community; or - to introduce urgent federal legislation without the required constitutional basis and which will be in force for longer than a year.